thsmi/sieve/README.md

 ## License

-The [Sieve add-on](https://addons.thunderbird.net/addon/sieve/) is free and open source software, it is made available to you under the terms of the [GNU Affero General Public License (AGPLv3)](http://www.fsf.org/licensing/licenses/agpl-3.0.html).
+The [Sieve add-on](https://addons.thunderbird.net/addon/sieve/) is free and open-source software, it is made available to you under the terms of the [GNU Affero General Public License (AGPLv3)](http://www.fsf.org/licensing/licenses/agpl-3.0.html).

 Refer to